 We would like to develop a simple API in order to access and query our MongoDB databases on FreeCEN.
 We will need to consider our approach to Open Data and employ sufficient controls for accessing the data based on a number of variables, ideally using JSON but open to suggestions.

-We also use ZenHub boards; you are welcome to comment there too (they are synchronised with GitHub).
+We use ZenHub boards; you are welcome to comment there too (they are synchronised with GitHub).
 If you have your own idea or proposal, absolutely let us know!